 Vancouver is also known for its wellness.
-Locals, inspired by the nature that surrounds them, are active, fitness-focused, and nature-loving.
-This is evident especially in some of the wellness focused brands that have come out of Vancouver, such as Lululemon fitness wear and Saje Natural Wellness products.
+Locals, inspired by the nature and blessed with a multitude of hiking trails in Vancouver, are active, fitness-focused, and nature-loving.
+This is evident especially in some of the wellness-focused brands that have come out of Vancouver, such as Lululemon fitness wear and Saje Natural Wellness products.

 Locals truly embrace the laid-back life and make the most of their prime location on the stunning western coast of Canada.

 Local city officials have created a plan for Vancouver to become known as the greenest city in the world.

 This plan includes reducing CO2 emissions, reducing waste, increasing green jobs, constructing greener buildings, reducing traffic by promoting cycling, walking and public transportation use, increasing local food growth, improving the air quality and reducing water consumption.